 Alpha Omega History

-Alpha Omega boasts a picturesque setting, highlighted by views of its landmark fountains and pond, beautiful vineyards and the statuesque Mayacamas Mountains.
-The breathtaking scenery makes for the perfect backdrop to enjoy the handcrafted wines made with grapes from prized, historic vineyards by talented Swiss-born winemaker Jean Hoefliger and superstar winemaking consultant Michel Rolland of Bordeaux.
+Alpha Omega boasts a picturesque setting, highlighted by views of its landmark water fountains and reflecting pond, stunning vineyards and the statuesque Mayacamas Mountains.
+The breathtaking scenery makes for the perfect backdrop to enjoy the handcrafted wines made with grapes from prized, historic vineyards by talented winemaker Henrik Poulsen and consulting winemakers Jean Hoefliger and Michel Rolland of Bordeaux.

-Inside and outside, Alpha Omega underwent an aesthetic transformation that resulted in a stunning tasting room boasting high ceilings and dazzling views, a state-of-the-art barrel room and crush pad, custom-made stainless steel tanks from Chile, a sweeping patio, reflection pond with fountains and private tasting rooms that allow wine enthusiasts to sample the most exclusive Alpha Omega wines surrounded by world-class art created by local artists.
+Inside and outside, Alpha Omega was reconstructed into a magnificent tasting room boasting high ceilings and dazzling views, a state-of-the-art barrel room and crush pad, custom-made, stainless steel tanks from Chile, a sweeping patio, recognizable water feature and private tasting rooms that allow wine enthusiasts to sample the most exclusive Alpha Omega wines surrounded by world-class art created by local artists.

 Alpha Omega continues to push forward, vintage after vintage, by constantly improving its wine, visitor experience and surroundings — the crux of Alpha Omega from the beginning and forever to the end.